Supply Chain Sustainability Reporting with Python

 • Scope 3: all indirect emissions (out of scope 2) occurring in the value chain of the company (Transportation, Waste of Operations, Business Travels, …)

-In this article, we will focus our attention on the Scope 3 calculations related to downstream transportation.
+In this article, we focus on Scope 3 calculations related to downstream transportation.

 What is the environmental impact of your distribution network?